Canadian Gearhead is hiring writers and other freelance positions!

 One nice touch is that these are aluminum rather than steel.
 This helps them dissipate heat much better and also keeps them from rusting.
 That’s a really nice feature for us Canadians.
 I believe it’s still important to keep them clean though, as aluminum can still oxidize and corrode over time.

-How Does The Fox 2.0 Compare To Bilstein?
+How Does The Fox 2.0 Compare To Other Brands?

 Another big plus is the fact that these are completely rebuildable.
-Fox recommends having them rebuilt every 50,000 miles (or 80,467 kms) for street use and every 10,000 miles (or 16,093kms) for a 50/50 mix of street and off road use.
+Fox recommends having them rebuilt every 50,000 miles (or 80,000 km) for street use and every 10,000 miles (or 16,000 km) for a 50/50 mix of street and off-road use.
 That means these could be the last shocks you ever buy for your rig!

 Or so I thought.

-Fox’s exact words are “Locking, spring preload rings that allow easy ride height and preload adjustment” makes it sound like they can be adjusted on the vehicle at any time like any other coilover.
+Fox says these have “Locking, spring preload rings that allow easy ride height and preload adjustment”.
+That makes it sound like they can be adjusted on the vehicle at any time like any other coilover.
 This unfortunately is not the case at all.
 In order to adjust them without risking damage to the threads you must use a spring compressor to take the pressure off the collar, then make your adjustment.

 This is a big deal to me.
 The comparable Bilstein 5100 is meant to be a one time, “set-it-and-forget-it” height adjustment.
 In my opinion, the Fox 2.0 is basically the same thing.
 The Bilsteins have a C-clip that holds the perch in place while the Fox’s use a threaded collar.
 Both the Bilstein and the Fox need to have the spring compressed off the vehicle in order to be adjusted.